-I am about 95% sure that one of my dogs understands what I say even before I say it; this must be harder to do than she has illustrated [3].
-In contrast, my other dog hates to sit because of her plans to run around all day long [4].
-Both dogs are just the best though; they don’t disobey me most of the time.
+I am about 95% sure that one of my dogs understands what I say even before I say it; this must be harder to do than she has shown [3].
+Conversely, my other dog hates to sit due to her plans to run around all day long [4].
+Both dogs are just the best though; they do not disobey me most of the time.

-I love to maintain my main friends; they are just the best because of their loyalty [5]!
+I love to maintain my main friends; they are just the best due to their loyalty [5]!
 Moreover, good friends are just good to have around [6].